September Beekeeping UK – Feeding, Varroa and Winter Prep

 - Make a note of how heavy each hive feels when hefted – this will help you track food levels as autumn progresses.

-Feeding bees in September
+Feeding Bees in September

 By September, most colonies are no longer bringing in large amounts of nectar, but they are still consuming food.
 Many UK beekeepers find that this is the main month for topping up winter stores.